Ressetkk/GITSpy/README.md

 Frontend shows those information in a user-friendly format.

 ## Personal Access Token
 GitHub restricts API calls per hour and e-mail visibility for non-authenticated users.
 In order to get more information you need to provide your generated Personal Access Token from [GitHub Settings](https://github.com/settings/tokens).
+If you do not provide the token the app will work as not authenticated.

 ## Deployment